stoplightio/platform-docs/2.-workspaces/d.inviting-your-team.md

 ## Inviting Team Members to your workspace

 1. From your dashboard, click on the **workspace name** on top left of the page.
-2. Next, select **Members** from the dropdown.
-This will take you to member settings.
+2. Select **Members** from the dropdown.
+This will take you to member settings page.

 ![Invite Member](../assets/images/Invite1.png)